jhonathanvitor/jhonathanvitor/README.md

 </a>
 <br />
 <br />
-Enthusiast of the best web & mobile development technologies.
-<br /><br />

 Passionate about education and changing people's lives through programming.
 <br /><br />
 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful."